cdktf/cdktf-provider-snowflake/docs/secondaryDatabase.java.md

 The storage serialization policy for Iceberg tables that use Snowflake as the catalog.

 Valid options are: [COMPATIBLE OPTIMIZED].
 COMPATIBLE: Snowflake performs encoding and compression of data files that ensures interoperability with third-party compute engines.
 OPTIMIZED: Snowflake performs encoding and compression of data files that ensures the best table performance within Snowflake.
+For more information, see [STORAGE_SERIALIZATION_POLICY](https://docs.snowflake.com/en/sql-reference/parameters#storage-serialization-policy).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.93.0/docs/resources/secondary_database#storage_serialization_policy SecondaryDatabase#storage_serialization_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.0/docs/resources/secondary_database#storage_serialization_policy SecondaryDatabase#storage_serialization_policy}

 ---